Hindhuja-Gutha/Perceptual-Phenomenon-Test/README.md

 Perform the analysis in the space below.
 Remember to follow [the instructions](https://docs.google.com/document/d/1-OkpZLjG_kX9J6LIQ5IltsqMzVWjh36QpnP2RYpVdPU/pub?embedded=True) and review the [project rubric](https://review.udacity.com/#!/rubrics/71/view) before submitting.
 Once you've completed the analysis and write-up, download this file as a PDF or HTML file, upload that PDF/HTML into the workspace here (click on the orange Jupyter icon in the upper left then Upload), then use the Submit Project button at the bottom of this page.
 This will create a zip file containing both this .ipynb doc and the PDF/HTML doc that will be submitted for your project.

-### 1. What is the independent variable?
+### (1) What is the independent variable?
 What is the dependent variable?

 * There are 2 independent variables - a congruent words condition, and an incongruent words condition.

 * The dependent variable is time taken to name the ink colors in equally-sized Congruent & Incongruent lists.

-### 2. What is an appropriate set of hypotheses for this task?
+### (2) What is an appropriate set of hypotheses for this task?
 Specify your null and alternative hypotheses, and clearly define any notation used.
 Justify your choices.

-* Since same set of participants will go through and record time for same set of congruent & incongruent words, resulting in pairs of observations , mean time should be used to compare and dependent samples t-test should be performed
+In a dependent samples t-test, each subject or entity is measured twice, resulting in pairs of observations.
+Since same set of participants will go through and record time for same set of congruent & incongruent words, resulting in pairs of observations , mean time should be used to compare and dependent samples t-test should be performed.
+Here size of the dataset is 24 and selection of participants from general population is unknown.
+Assuming normal distribution for both congruent & Incongruent words condition.

-**Null Hypothesis H_0 - No difference in mean time taken to read congruent and incongruent list**
+**Null Hypothesis H_0 ** - No difference in mean time taken to read congruent and incongruent list

-**Alternate Hypothesis H_1 - Mean time to read incongruent list is greater than mean time to read** congruent list
+**Alternate Hypothesis H_1 ** - Mean time to read incongruent list is greater than mean time to read congruent list

  * H_0 : μ_ic = μ_c

- * H_1 : μ_ic > μ_c
+ * H_1 : μic > μ_c

- Where μ_ic is mean time taken to read incongruent list and μ_c is mean time taken to read congruent list
+ Where μ_ic is mean time taken to read words in incongruent condition and μ_c is mean time taken to read words in congruent condition

-### 3. Report some descriptive statistics regarding this dataset.
+### (3) Report some descriptive statistics regarding this dataset.
 Include at least one measure of central tendency and at least one measure of variability.
 The name of the data file is 'stroopdata.csv'.

 **Import required libraries**